 Employee experience depends on various parameters that can impact employees work life.
 For example, some employees can cope with a poor experience, because they are new at work and are motivated enough to ignore the experience.
 However, it is not advisable that the businesses do nothing to improve the overall employee experience just because employees can cope up with a poor experience.

 Logically this is the question every organization would ask is, “how to measure employee experience?”
 I would say it’s technically a mix of both quantitative(survey, polls, questionnaires) and qualitative methods(one-to-one interview).
-In addition, by approaching the matter with a set methodology we can measure what each business has done to improve employee experience and what are the related consequences of it.
+In addition, by approaching the matter with a set methodology we can measure what each business has done to improve or elevate employee experience and what are the related consequences of it.

 Let us understand how we can measure employee experience using quantitative and qualitative methods.